Category: Info

 Which Is Better – Smoke Alarm Or Heat Alarm?

-We recommend installing heat alarms in your home to complement an existing interconnected fire alarm system (not as a substitute for it).
-The main benefit of a heat alarm is that they are not susceptible to dust, cooking smoke, humidity or other fumes which are often the cause of nuisance alarms in a conventional photoelectric smoke alarm.
-For this reason, it may be beneficial to install a heat alarm in kitchens (cooking smoke), garages (car exhaust fumes), laundry rooms (humidity), workshops or attics (dust) where these external environmental conditions could trigger false alarming.
+We recommend installing heat alarms in your home to complement an existing interconnected photoelectric smoke alarm system (not as a substitute for it).
+The main benefit of a heat detector is that it is not susceptible to dust, cooking smoke, humidity, or other fumes, which are often the cause of nuisance alarms in conventional photoelectric smoke alarms.

 Can Heat Alarms Be Interconnected Too?